AAA6666799/saafe/README.md

 ## Executive Summary

 Saafe is an enterprise-grade AI-powered fire detection and prevention system designed for mission-critical environments.
-Built with 20+ years of DevOps expertise, this MVP demonstrates production-ready architecture with real-time monitoring, intelligent alerting, and comprehensive safety protocols.
+This MVP demonstrates production-ready architecture with real-time monitoring, intelligent alerting, and comprehensive safety protocols.

 ## 🏗️ Architecture Overview